 - Hieroglyphic Panel

 - 650 CE–800 CE

 - 28.6 × 26.7 × 3.8 cm (11 1/4 × 10 1/2 × 1 1/4 in.)

-- Restricted gift of the Claire B. Zeisler Foundation
+- Purchased with funds provided by the Claire B. Zeisler Foundation